mobile app bar

 Philadelphia Eagles quarterback Jalen Hurts (1) lines up for the tush push play on the goal line against the Kansas City Chiefs during Super Bowl LIX at Ceasars Superdome.

-They opened the scoring in Super Bowl 59 with the play from the 1-yard line and never relinquished the lead.
+They opened the scoring in Super Bowl 59 with the Tush Push from the 1-yard line and never relinquished the lead.
 The Tush Push also played a major role in their 55-23 dismantling of the Washington Commanders in the NFC Championship Game.

-Much of the success stems from their overwhelming offensive line—averaging 6’6″ and 338 pounds last season, the largest group ever assembled on Super Sunday—and quarterback Jalen Hurts, whose explosive lower-body strength and instincts make him perfectly suited for the play.
+Much of the success stems from their overwhelmingly huge offensive line.
+They averaged 6’6″ and 338 pounds last season, the largest group ever assembled on Super Sunday.
+And quarterback Jalen Hurts, whose explosive lower-body strength and instincts make him perfectly suited for Tush Push.

-Sharpe agreed with Johnson and referred to it when others would complain about Terrell Owens’ touchdowns.
+Sharpe agreed with Johnson and compared the Tush Push opposers to how others would complain about Terrell Owens’ touchdowns.
 “If you don’t like it, stop it,” he said.

-Other former players like Pat McAfee and A.J.
-Hawk also defended the play.
-On The Pat McAfee Show, McAfee praised the 10 dissenting teams for “wanting to play football,” arguing there’s nothing unfair about the Tush Push.
+Other former players, including Pat McAfee and A.J.
+Hawk, also defended the play.
+McAfee praised the 10 dissenting teams for “wanting to play football”.
+He argued on The Pat McAfee Show that there’s nothing unfair about the Tush Push.
 Hawk agreed, saying he has no problem with the play and sees no reason to ban it.

-Love it or hate it, the Tush Push is here to stay.
-And for now, the only real solution is the same as it’s always been in football: stop it on the field.
+As things stand, the only real solution is the same as it’s always been in football: Stop it on the field.

 About the author